Delors/Course_W3M20014/5-aes.rst

 AES can be implemented very efficiently on an 8-bit processor:

-:AddRoundKey: is a bytewise XOR operation
+:AddRoundKey: is a bytewise XOR operation.
-:ShiftRows: is a simple byte-shifting operation
+:ShiftRows: is a simple byte-shifting operation.
-:SubBytes: operates at the byte level and only requires a table of 256 bytes
+:SubBytes: operates at the byte level and only requires a table of 256 bytes.
-:MixColumns: requires matrix multiplication in the field :math:`GF(2^8)`, which means that all operations are carried out on bytes
+:MixColumns: requires matrix multiplication in the field :math:`GF(2^8)`, which means that all operations are carried out on bytes.

 Implementation Aspects